Are you about to launch a website using WordPress? If you are, you might notice a few problems that come up when you have a massive to-do list.

 As you’re building your site, you may end up using placeholder content, thinking, “I’ll fill this in later.”

-Placeholder content can be pretty helpful as you build and design your site.
-But, you need to make sure you go back and fill in all your content areas before you launch.
+Placeholder content can be helpful as you build and design your site.
+But you need to make sure you fill in all your content areas before you launch.

 Sadly, there’s no magic bullet plugin that will seek out such missing content areas.

-You’ll want to keep track of pages and sections where you’ve loaded placeholder content so you can find them easily.
+You’ll want to keep track of pages and sections where you’ve loaded placeholder content so you can easily find it.
 Also, consider having other members of your team or a beta user group work through your site to look for problems.

-21. There Are No Web Page Formatting Errors
+21. Check There Are No Web Page Formatting Errors

 At times it’s easy to overlook the simple things, like images being out of alignment or a heading in the wrong place.
 Take an objective look at your site and ask the following questions: